aliciayuting/CascadeDocker/Cascade_Ubuntu/README.md

 ## Set Configuration
 There are two sets of configuration files, one defines the server node, the other set defines the dataflow graph (including the user-defined-logics ).

-#### derecho.cfg
+#### derecho.cfg & layout.json
-Derecho.cfg is the first set of configuration file, that defines the Cascade server node.
+Derecho.cfg and layout.json are the first set of configuration file, that defines the Cascade server node.
 Each server node folder contains a derecho.cfg, defining the network, layout, Derecho and Cascade server setting.
 You can find them under `root/example/ml_model_udl/cfg/n0`, `root/example/ml_model_udl/cfg/n1`, `root/example/ml_model_udl/cfg/n2`, `root/example/python_udl/cfg/n0`, ... `root/example/user_defined_logic/cfg/n0`, ...

 The default setting defines all Cascade nodes on the same server using local host network interface: 127.0.0.1, and tcp network.
 One can edit this by specify the fields in derecho.cfg `leader_ip=` and `local_ip=` as needed by the applications.
 One can also specify the corresponding network provider under the field `provider = ` accordingly.